rsolter/Data-Science-on-ChromeOS-Linux/README.md

 # Data Science on Linux

-This repository stores tutorials and useful links I used to get a functioning data science toolkit running on Debian 10 (buster).
+This repository stores short tutorials and useful links I used to get a functioning data science toolkit running my Pixelbook using Debian 10 (buster).